Sreeyanaidu/8-queens-hillclimbing/README.md

 # 8_queens_problem
-8-queens problem using the hill climbing algorithm
+8-queens problem using the hill climbing algorithm from russell

 # HILL CLIMBING ALGORITHM: